-On April 25, 2022, the Board authorized a \$200 million repurchase program of the Company's Class A common stock, which is in addition to the previous Board authorizations.
-As of December 31, 2022, the Company's remaining repurchase authorization was \$173.7 million.
+On February 6, 2024, the Company announced that the Board authorized a \$500 million Class A common stock repurchase program, which replaced the Company's existing repurchase program.
 Under the repurchase program, shares of the Company's Class A common stock may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise, after taking into account our results of operations, financial position and capital requirements, general business conditions, legal, tax and regulatory constraints or restrictions, any contractual restrictions (including any restrictions contained in the credit agreement) and other factors we deem relevant.